tastapod/advent-2024/README.md

 This was straightforward TDD of a solution which worked in the tests but failed with the main input.
 It turned out I was being too conservative with terminating my recursion.
 I thought it was a number overflow so I converted all the `int64` maths to `big.Int`, nad still had the same result.

 The good news is that I now know about the `big` package (and to use `big.NewInt` to create a new value to put the results of calculations in!).
 The bad news is that the whole thing worked anyway with `int64` without my stupid bug!
 Still, part 2 took about an additional 2 minutes due to how I solved part 1.

+### Day 8

+This was another by-the-numbers exercise.
+I had a typo in the one line of code I didn't TDD!
+(A `<=` instead of a `<`, rookie error.)
+I converted part 2 to use channels.
+Next time I'm going to try to use an `iter.Seq` generator/yield function.